 HHSC and the Texas ACCESS Alliance require that all TIERS users be validated by TWC and/or Texas Workforce Solutions staff prior to TIERS access being granted.
 Texas Workforce Solutions staff and TWC-designated staff listed below are required to confirm that it is appropriate for the requested individual to have TIERS access prior to submitting request forms.

 To request new, update, reset, or delete existing TIERS access, the two required access-request forms must be completed and submitted by the appropriate approving entity.
-Required forms listed below are available on the TWC Intranet in the Forms Library under TWIST.
+Required forms listed below are available on the TWC Intranet.

 Approving Entity:

-For Texas Workforce Solutions staff—the approving entity is a local TWIST System Administrator.
+For Texas Workforce Solutions staff—the approving entity is a local WorkInTexas.com Administrator.

 For TWC-designated staff—the approving entity is the unit supervisor.